danielharrell/open-eyes-lect-2017-18/Open.md

 a first answer, to the question: how is being open present?
 And the answer, to put it simply if paradoxically, is that being open is present as absent.
-For the mind, on Aristotle's account, is nothing before it thinks; but this makes it something when it thinks: the something we call thought.
+For the mind, on Aristotle's account, is nothing before it thinks; yet this makes it something when it thinks: the something we call thought.
 Or that we could more generally call awareness.
 Or even more generally, openness.

 But we can put this first answer more concretely, by way of an example and a question.
 For suppose I have a thought right now, about my lecture.
 What makes the thought a thought?
 That is, what makes it present to me as a thought?
 There is nothing, after all, in my thought but the lecture.
 Still, this is not because my thought *is* the lecture, which is something in itself; it is rather because my thought, by contrast, is nothing in itself.
 And the nothing it is informs the something it can become, which is not *to be* something, but to be *about* something.
-And in this sense, captured in the word "about", my thought is present to me as something absent: it is *not* my lecture, but therefore *about* my lecture, and nothing but my lecture.
+And in this sense, captured in the word "about", my thought is present to me as something absent: it is *not* my lecture, but therefore *about* my lecture and nothing but my lecture.

 This is again a first answer to the question: how is being open present?
-I call it first, because it can sound other-worldly, and contrary to common sense, even though I take it to be a speculation of philosophy on behalf of common sense.
+I call it first, because it can sound other-worldly, and contrary to common sense; even though I take it to be a speculation of philosophy on behalf of common sense.
 But it can be difficult, in particular, to believe that the mind is nothing before it thinks, and has